Commentary: Recycling bins are for recyclables, not junk

 GOOD RECYCLING HABITS START AT HOME

-Singapore’s recycling system may not be the world’s best, but let’s admit that it’s fuss free.
-All we really have to do is put our recyclables in those blue bins (or recycling chute if you stay at one of those newer flats) and the items would be sorted out at the country’s Materials Recovery Facility.
+Singapore’s recycling system may not be the world’s best, but let’s admit that it’s fuss-free.
+All we really have to do is put our recyclables in those blue bins (or recycling chute if you stay at one of the newer flats) and the items would be sorted out at the country’s Materials Recovery Facility.

 This system, which was first implemented in 2003 to encourage people to recycle as many plastic bottles as possible, has been proven effective in reducing contamination and getting people to recycle more.